ReactiveX/RxSwift/README.md

 This is actually a general purpose operator and it can be used outside the concept of `Observable<Element>` and sequences.

 Sequences usually don't actually exist in memory.
 It is just an abstraction.
 Sequences of elements of type `Element` are represented by a corresponding `Observable<Element>`.
-Every time some element is observed it implicitly becomes next element in observed sequence of values.
+Every time some element is observed it implicitly becomes next element in the observed sequence of values.
 Even though the sequence of elements is implicit, that doesn't make it any less useful.

 ```
 class Observable<Element> {